KarabasUehal/CRUD-API-Eclipses-database/README.md

 # CRUD-Eclipses-database
-A CRUD-application that contains information about fictional eclipses.
+A CRUD-API-application that contains information about fictional eclipses.

 How to start CRUD-Eclipse-app from Docker-container: